johnnyw66/SAP2/README.md

 {'key':"nLal",  'bit':15, 'active': ACTIVELOW,'desc':"Load low byte of address with contents on DBUS"},
 ````

-This line is defined by the key name - the bit which is control and the level that needs to be outputted by the control unit when it is set. **ACTIVELOW** means the defined bit will be set to 0 when required.  **ACTIVEHIGH** will set that control line to 1 if used in our definition.
+This line is defined by the key name, along with the control bit and the required signal level the control unit needs to used when the line is active. **ACTIVELOW** means the defined bit will be set to 0 when required.  **ACTIVEHIGH** will set that control line to 1 when activated.

 You notice that I have reinforced the ‘active’ state with a pre index of ‘n’ in the key name.
 So in the above example bit 15 of our control unit will control actions on the Load address low byte 8 bit register.
 Since this control line is active low, I have placed an ‘n’ at the start. (‘n’ for ‘NOT’).